-IEML, the parent company of ExpoBazaar through its various initiatives, provides soft skill training to these vendors, resellers, and employees through its different projects, and a significant number of the merchants affiliated with these initiatives are on-boarding as ExpoBazaar’s seller partners.
-Bridging the gap between its seller partners and B2B e-commerce solutions, ExpoBazaar’s robust supply chain network ensures that there is minimum participation involved from the seller’s end, providing them complete convenience at every stage of the process.
+IEML, the parent company of ExpoBazaar through its various initiatives, provides soft skill training to these vendors, resellers, and employees through its different projects.
+Also, a significant number of the merchants affiliated with these initiatives are on-boarding as ExpoBazaar’s seller partners.
+Bridging the gap between its seller partners and B2B e-commerce solutions, ExpoBazaar’s robust supply chain network ensures that there is minimum participation involved from the seller’s end.
+It provides them complete convenience at every stage of the process.

-The experts at the marketplace are presently developing a variety of business intelligence solutions to assist sellers in making informed, data-driven decisions regarding critical company tasks such as marketing, sales, and operations management.
-Providing them training for the industry’s best business intelligence practices and analytics, the e-platform wants to ensure that their seller partners are well versed with the technological advancements in the e-commerce industry.
+The experts at the marketplace are presently developing a variety of business intelligence solutions to assist sellers and Indian craftsmen in making informed, data-driven decisions.
+Regarding critical company tasks such as marketing, sales, and operations management.
+Providing them training for the industry’s best business intelligence practices and analytics, the eCommerce wholesale platform wants to ensure that their seller partners are well versed with the technological advancements in the e-commerce industry.

 ExpoBazaar envisions empowering small businesses, artisans, and manufacturers who have been the bedrock of the Indian economy for millennia.
-Assisting previously underserved communities in accessing the pan-Indian and International markets the e-marketplace will ensure that India’s skilled crafts reach the international markets, to further popularise the heritage of Indian handicrafts.
+Assisting previously underserved communities in accessing the pan-Indian and International markets the e-marketplace will ensure that India’s skilled inspire art and craft reach the international markets.
+To further popularise the heritage of Indian handicrafts.
 The B2B platform would enable Indian sellers to harness India’s growing internet penetration to foster entrepreneurship, and make India a global sourcing hub for businesses worldwide.

-ExpoBazaar, a subsidiary of India Exposition Mart Limited (IEML) is a b2b online platform that showcases India’s artistic curated merchandise under the home, hospitality and wellness segment, focuses on taking this age-old legacy to international markets, while also promoting them in the Indian markets.
-The e-platform showcases over 15 product categories and plans to add more as the business moves forwards along the course, being available for commerce in both India and the North American region.
+ExpoBazaar, a subsidiary of India Exposition Mart Limited (IEML) is a b2b online platform that showcases India’s artistic curated merchandise under the home, hospitality and wellness segment.
+It focuses on taking this age-old legacy to international markets, while also promoting them in the Indian markets.
+The e-platform showcases over 15 product categories and plans to add more as the business moves forwards along the course.
+It is being available for commerce in both India and the North American region.

 * This disclaimer informs readers that the views, thoughts, and opinions expressed in the text belong solely to the author, and ExpoBazaar does not represent any individual, company, or organization named on this blog.
 The article is strictly based on information derived from the Internet and is purely written for creative purposes.
 In case of removal, edition, omission or any other grievances kindly contact –